-(1) This instrument is classified as a Level 3 financial instrument, since the implied volatility is an unobservable input.
-The change in fair value of debenture conversion option of \$20 and \$1,840 was recognized in the consolidated statement of loss for the year ended December 31, 2016 and 2015, respectively.
-An increase of 5% in the volatility would have increased the fair value of the debenture conversion option by \$67 and a decrease of 5% would have decreased the fair value of the debenture conversion option by \$42.

-(2) On December 7, 2015, the Company entered into a cross-currency swap to hedge the convertible debenture denominated in Canadian dollars with a notional amount of CA\$66,000 and bearing interest at a rate of 5,75% per annum, payable semi-annually on June 30 and December 31.
+- (1) This instrument is classified as a Level 3 financial instrument, since the implied volatility is an unobservable input.
+The change in fair value of debenture conversion option of \$85 and \$20 was recognized in the consolidated statement of earnings (loss) for the year ended December 31, 2017 and 2016, respectively.
+An increase or a decrease of 5% in the volatility would have no significant impact on the fair value of the debenture conversion option. - [2] In June 2017, the Company has entered into swap agreement with a major Canadian financial institution to reduce its income exposure to fluctuations in its share price relating to the DSU, PSU, RSU and SAR programs.
+Pursuant to the agreement, the Company receives the economic benefit of share price appreciation while providing payments to the financial institution for the institution's cost of funds and any share price depreciation.
+The net effect of the equity swaps partly offset movements in the Company's share price impacting the cost of the DSU, PSU, RSU and SAR programs.
+As at December 31, 2017, the equity swap agreement covered 2,571,569 common shares of the Company.
+The fair value of this embedded derivative is recorded under other current assets with the related host deposit for a total amount of \$6,141. - (3) On December 7, 2015, the Company entered into a cross-currency swap to hedge the convertible debenture denominated in Canadian dollars with a notional amount of CA\$66,000 and bearing interest at a rate of 5.75% per annum, payable semi-annually on June 30 and December 31.
 Under this cross-currency swap, the Company exchange interest payments and principal redemption on the same terms and designates the cross-currency as a cash flow hedge of the variability of the \$US functional currency equivalent cash flows on the debt.
 The terms are such that on each interest payment date, the Company will receive 5.75% on a notional of CA\$66,000 and pay 6.485% based on a notional of US\$48,889.